 “As a writer, the best mindset is to be unafraid.” – Malcolm Gladwell

-I read my first Malcolm Gladwell book right after I had open heart surgery and I have to say that it’s not the best idea to do something like that because you’re trying to heal.
-And it’s difficult to heal when you keep tearing open your incision by reading something that makes you throw your arms wide apart and say "Oh my God, I never thought of that!”
+I read my first Gladwell book right after having open heart surgery and I have to say that it’s not the best idea when you’re trying to heal.
+That’s because it’s difficult to heal when you keep throwing your arms wide apart and saying "Oh my God, I never thought of that!”

-So, when Gladwell’s next book, What the Dog Saw: And Other Adventures, was released, I rushed to get that one too.
-And I definitely was not disappointed.
-Gladwell's books and articles often deal with the unexpected implications of research in the social sciences and make frequent and extended use of academic work, particularly in the areas of sociology, psychology, and social psychology.
-And while that might sound dry, it’s absolutely the opposite and some of the most enjoyable and thought-provoking reading you might encounter.
+Gladwell, whose newest book has the complex title Talking to Strangers: What We Should Know About the People We Don't Know, was born on this date in 1963.
+His books and many dozens of articles usually deal with the unexpected implications of research in the areas of sociology, psychology, and social psychology.
+While that might sound dry, it’s absolutely the opposite and provides some of the most thought-provoking reading you might encounter.

-Also optimistic.
 “All my books are optimistic,” Gladwell said.
 “I wrote my first book when I was in my late 30s, and I had so much optimism to share by that time.”
 He said he may have gone through the angst of youth, but he didn’t write about it.
-He has written 5 books now and all have been on the New York Times bestseller list.
-A native of England who grew up in Canada, he has been a regular for The New Yorker since 1996 where most of his stories have originated.
+A native of England who grew up in Canada, he also has been a regular contributor to The New Yorker magazine.

 “I'm interested in collecting interesting stories, and . . . interesting research.
 What I'm looking for is cases where they overlap. . .
 Actually, I've had the most untraumatic life a human being can have,” he said.
 “But I've always been drawn to those who have had far more complicated histories.”

 Share A Writer’s Moment with a friend at http://writersmoment.blogspot.com